rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 03/13/2019
+#### Wed 13 Mar 2019 12:59:37 PM EDT
+I'm going to start with liver and frontal lobe tissues.
+I downloaded a cart file with 144 liver files and 122 frontal cortex samples.
+However, that's less than the supposed amount according to sample attributes DS.
+I'm going to talk to Rajiv about this.

 ### 03/12/2019
 #### Tue 12 Mar 2019 12:03:20 PM EDT
 My computer crashed but basically the BRNCHA and TESTIS are done and am gathering analysis now.